woodstock-tokyo/pinescription/docs/api.md

 Registers a custom callable function with this engine and records parameter names for named-argument binding.
 Positional calls are passed through in source order; named calls are reordered according to `paramNames` before invoking `fn`.

-Use this for external hook points such as `plot` or `request.security` when scripts may call them with named arguments.
+Use this for ordinary custom functions when scripts may call them with named arguments, and for exact external hook points such as `plot` or `request.security`.
 The runtime treats unregistered `request.*`, `strategy.*`, and plotting calls as unsupported features; an exact-name hook makes only that registered call executable.

-Registration validates `name` and returns an error when it is empty, parser-reserved, or an implemented built-in function.
-For example, registering `plot` and `request.security` is allowed, while `ta.rsi`, `rsi`, `if`, and `for` are rejected.
+Registration validates `name` and returns an error when it is empty, parser-reserved, an ordinary Pine type keyword, or an implemented built-in function.
+Valid names include ordinary custom names such as `my_signal` and exact unsupported hook targets such as `plot` or `request.security`.
+Rejected-name examples include `ta.rsi`, `rsi`, `if`, `for`, `int`, `float`, `color`, and `table`.
 Each entry in `paramNames` must also be non-empty and unique so named-argument binding is unambiguous.

 Calling `Engine.RegisterFunction` later with the same `name` replaces the function and clears the parameter metadata.

 **Parameters:**
-- `name`: The exact Pine Script function name to hook, including namespace when applicable.
+- `name`: The Pine Script function name to register, including namespace when hooking unsupported APIs.
 - `paramNames`: Parameter names in the order expected by `fn`.
 Names must be non-empty and unique.
 - `fn`: The function implementation.

 **Returns:**
-- `error`: Validation error for invalid/reserved/built-in function names or invalid parameter names, or nil on success.
+- `error`: Validation error for invalid, reserved, type-keyword, or built-in function names, or invalid parameter names, or nil on success.

 ### Engine.RegisterMarketDataProvider